Unbounded mass radial solutions for the Keller-Segel equation in the disk: Introduction

-It is worth pointing out that del Pino, Pistoia, and Vaira \cite{del2014large} generalized this result to general two-dimensional domains.
-More recently, existence of solutions concentrating on submanifolds of the boundary has also been investigated; see for instance \cite{agpis}.
+Del Pino, Pistoia, and Vaira \cite{del2014large}, generalized this result to general two-dimensional domains.
+Also, the existence of solutions concentrating on submanifolds of the boundary has also been investigated; see for instance \cite{agpis}.

 From now on, we suppose that $\Omega=B_1\subset \R^n$, with $n\geq 2$.
 In \cite{bocano}, a bifurcation analysis of radial solutions to \eqref{ks} was performed.
 Observe that for $\lambda <1/e$, the equation \eqref{ks} can be rewritten as